 Guest Column: Just how dangerous is marijuana?
 Part 2

-Last week in this column I touched on the issue of marijuana, parents, and teens.
+On Wednesday in this column, I touched on the issue of marijuana, parents and teens.
 I suggested that it is unwise for parents who light up to try and deceive their children about their own drug use.